 1. Getting on the water at Lewis and Clark Recreation Area

-This spot might just be the best way to spend $6 in South Dakota.
+This spot might just be the best way to spend less than $10 in South Dakota.
 Six miles west of Yankton is Lewis and Clark Recreation Area, and it has just about every outdoors activity — and some indoor ones, too — you can think of.
 There’s the largest marina in the state, two swimming beaches, disc golf, nature and biking trails, mountain biking, boating, fishing, horseback riding, sand volleyball, and a resort (for the sunburned and tired).

 But boating is really where this place shines.
 Grab a few friends, rent a sail- or powerboat, and spend a day on the water.
 The marina is absolutely huge and has everything to keep you covered.
 When you’re done, grab a drink at the restaurant or picnic along the shore.